SaintNong/young-master/README.md

 ## Credits
 Thank you to:
 - Pradu Kannan for the excellent modern magic bitboard implementation used in this project
+- The creators of [cutechess](https://github.com/cutechess/cutechess), a GUI which was very helpful in testing if changes made were actually effective.
 - The [VICE series](https://github.com/bluefeversoft/vice) by BlueFeverSoft for getting me into this hobby
 - The contributors to the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) for teaching me, and many others much about modern chess programming techniques